-Repair Category 1 Notes Windows, doors and external joinery show signs of normal weathering and wear and tear.
+Repair Category 1 Notes Windows and doors show signs of normal wear and tear.
 We would point out that we have not tested all windows and doors.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+Prior to any future works, checks should be made of fibre cement type soffits with regards to any asbestos content.